 I only learnt to swim three years ago, and I am 71 years young.
 I swim twice a week, but I never seem as fast as everybody else.
 How can I get the most out of swimming?

 It all depends on what you want to get out of your swimming.

 Comparing your speed to other swimmers and realising you are slower does not necessarily mean you are not getting the most out of it.

 If you feel tired and breathless after swimming for 20 to 30 minutes, then you have probably done a sufficient workout and achieved more than enough.
-If when you leave the pool you feel as fresh as when you started then you have probably achieved little.
+If when you leave the pool, you feel as fresh as when you started, then you have probably achieved little.

-Having said all that, at 71 years young, sometimes a gentle and easy plod up and down the pool is just what you need!
+Having said that, at 71 years young, sometimes a gentle and easy plod up and down the pool is just what you need!

 If speed is what you want out of your swimming (and London 2012 is your goal!), then some adjustments to your technique might be required.

-not gliding with each stroke cycle.
-The breaststroke sequence is ‘pull, breathe, kick, glide’ and a good glide comes from having a powerful kick.
-The arms stretch forward after the kick and momentarily wait for a second or two before pulling again.
+The most common mistake made with breaststroke is not gliding with each stroke cycle.
+The breaststroke sequence is ‘pull, breathe, kick, glide’, and a good glide comes from having a powerful kick.
+The arms stretch forward after the kick and momentarily wait for a second before pulling again.

-contains over 20 separate swimming exercises to help all parts of breaststroke, including the leg kick and the timing.
+If you would like to help with your breaststroke technique my best-selling book How To Swim Breaststroke contains over 20 separate swimming exercises to help all parts of breaststroke, including the leg kick and the timing.
 You can download it, print out the parts you need and take them to your pool to try out.
 Click the link below for more information.